Continuing Medical Education

 LV dysfunction present?)

-Valvular, ischemic, or hypertensive heart disease present; diabetes, previous stroke or TIA present; or patient 65 years or older. ../images/arrow pointing left Thrombosis?
+Valvular, ischemic, or hypertensive heart disease present; diabetes, previous stroke or TIA present; or patient 65 years or older.
+Thrombosis?

 Consider TEE